 3. For Crossfit

 Just like running, Crossfit puts a lot of strain in your legs.
 But unlike running strain is felt by the leg not on a regular constant pace but sudden movements, stretches and pulls.
-The benefits that you get from compression socks are practically the same as that for running.
+The benefits that you get are practically the same as that for running.
 Compression socks lessen the instances of cramps and help your leg recover faster from the leg strain.

 4. For Pregnancy